WindowsSux/reimagined-umbrella/README.md

     - PM/Task Assigning

-    - Create Dummy Data
+    - Critical Path - NON-Instructional planning tab (same as classes) Due by Friday
+    - Critical Path - Add employee "role" to timesheets: Instructional, Clerical, Case Management, Data Entry???
+Due by Friday

-    - Create Blackout dates table
+    - Blackout data - add categories "ALL Classes", "ALL Locations" to table

-    - Create Reports tab

-    - Duplicate entry logic
+    - Add Location to classes views and tables

     - User guide

-    Note: Sarah is out of town April 2 - April 10.
-Clayton will keep in communication with Sarah and will continue to assign         tasks.
+    - Data validation and test specs to Ines (blackout dates)

-GROUP 2: Michael/Wei  - anything with a time/date
+GROUP 2: Michael/Wei  - anything with Timesheets

-    - Figure out how to create a calendar function in SharePoint Lists (pushing data to and from the app and Outlook)
-        - Implement into app

     - Report for hours

     - Report for blackout dates to get projected

     - Report for timesheets

+    - Data validation and test specs to Ines (timesheets related input and reports, test all formula)

-GROUP 3: Jordan/Mark  - anything with a $$$
+GROUP 3: Jordan/Mark  - anything with a Reports

+    - Finish Grant reports, adding non-instructional Spending

+    - integrate blackout dates into reports

+     - Data validation and test specs to Ines (Grant/Class input and reports, test all formula)

+Would be nice to explore:

+    - Figure out how to create a calendar function in SharePoint Lists (pushing data to and from the app and Outlook)
+    - Implement into app
     - Create formulas and work out logic

-        1. getting budgeted hours from schedule - time/day/rate - output budget per class
-            - Implement into app

-        2. grant dollars

-    - Start working on report display

-    - Input fields - do we have all the input fields that gather all the information we need to support reports and calendar?

-    - Work on timecards inputs

-    - Report for budgets

 GROUP 4: Ines

+    - ALL testing.
+Please submit specs through SLACK to Ines in New Channel #testing
     - Find a way to create a welcome page in a webapp
+    - Validation reporting, Please inform groups what data validation is missing from the user perspective

 Future Tasks to be assigned:

-    - Blackout dates query

-    - PROJECTED HOURS AND SPENDING

-    - Reporting:
-        - Mock up
-        - Budget by class (Group3)
-        - Budget by expense line item (Group3)
-        - Planned spending by class (Group3)
-        - Time sheet report (Group2)

-    - Continuing to edit dummy data
+    - data validation

     - Importing functionality